-POS 473 Government and Politics of the Latin America (3.0); 3 cr.
+POS 473 Government and Politics of Latin America (3.0); 3 cr.
 A study of the political systems of major Latin American countries in terms of their ideological, economic, social, and cultural variables.

 POS 475 Government and Politics of South East Asia (3.0); 3 cr.
-A study of the political systems of major countries in South East Asia in terms of their ideological, economic, social, and cultural variables constitution of the American government and the determinants of the political process.
+A study of the political systems of major countries in South East Asia in terms of their ideological, economic, social, and cultural variables.